percussion (djembe, cajon, spoons, etc.), keyboards, piano, electric bass, trumpet, vocals, kazoo, teacher, songwriting

 Originally from Memphis, Tennessee, Seph Allen played trumpet to pay his way through college.
 He started playing drums in 1990 - with his first "real" show as drummer at Lipscomb University for their 1991 production of "Singarama."
 Later, he moved to Hollywood, CA and attended the Percussion Institue of Technology (PIT) at Musicians Institute before beginning a career as a full-time musician in Memphis - The late 90's found Seph cutting radio and TV spots during the day, teaching high school drumlines and lessons at Memphis Drum Shop in the afternoons and playing rock, blues and soul with several bands on Beale Street in the evenings.

 A multiple Emmy-Award winning TV producer as well as a multi-instrumentalist musician, Seph knows what producers are looking for when hiring for sessions.
-A former instructor for Yamaha Rock School, Seph is a member of the Sabian Education Network and currently teaches drums and percussion at Sam Ash Nashville.
+A former instructor for Yamaha Rock School, Seph is a member of the Sabian Education Network and taught drums and percussion at Sam Ash Nashville.
 Seph’s former students include session players, touring musicians, percussion instructors as well as band directors.

 Seph loves playing rock and blues - especially with high-energy guitarists.
 He reads Nashville Number System charts as well as lead sheets and sings backup harmonies best in the low tenor/baritone vocal range.